andrecgro/feature-modal-popup-plugin/README.md

-# Modal Popup Plugin
+# Feature and Modal Popup Plugin

-Modal Popup Plugin is a Wordpress plugin that allows you to add a beautiful modal dialog with the content of a specified page or post;
+Feature and Modal Popup Plugin is a Wordpress plugin that allows you to create a beautiful section of features with modal dialog popups;

 ##Install